This is a gear review about the best ultralight tents for backpacking and thru-hiking in 2023.

 - Peak Height is essentially how tall the tent is.
 Most people want to be able to sit up inside the tent without their heads hitting the roof.
 Lower tents offer better weather resistance at the cost of comfort.
 Like most people, I prefer a tent I can sit in.

-- Slope refers the how steep the angle of the walls of the tent is.
+- Slope refers the how steep of an angle the tent walls are.
 Steep walls mean the tent will shed water easier but that comes at the cost of the ability to give good weather resistance in very windy weather.

 Footprint